Notice

 Structure

-Trace-X is divided into two components: frontend and backend.
+Trace-X is divided into two components: Frontend and backend.
 It roughly can be broken down into the following parts:

 • Asset controllers to get asset information